xlr8nur/where-is-waldo/README.md

 # where-is-waldo
-The Odin Project Building a Where's Waldo Game
+The Odin Project Building a Where's Waldo Game using;
+- React
+- Node.js
+- MongoDB
+- Express